gary-rowe/DropwizardEmberData/README.md

 * Don't go changing the `src/main/ember/dependencies/ember*.js` files - compatibility in the release candidates is fraught with hazard
 * Check the JavaScript console in your browser.
 Chrome and Firefox have comprehensive debugging tools.

+As a last resort you can switch to the "No Grunt" version by copying files out of `src/main/ember/no_grunt` to `src/main/resources/assets` and then adding in the JavaScript libraries from `src/main/ember/dependencies` (not `compiled`) and then seeing if it serves `index.html`.

 # Yay!
 I'm in business!
 What's going on?

 Let's work it back from the front end to the server

 1. The file `index.html` got loaded and a bunch of scripts were initialized
 2. The section script with `data-template-name="application"` is the HTML output for the Ember application
-3. The section script with `data-template-name="index"` is the HTML template for the post
+3. The section script with `data-template-name="posts"` is the HTML template for the post list

 # OK, and where's the JavaScript?